AndreiZernov/Learn-Go-with-Saltpay---Exercise-1/README.md

 ## Part 15

-Add a naive authentication to the endpoint.
+- [x] Add a naive authentication to the endpoint.
 Only requests containing a header `Authorization: Bearer SUPER_SECRET_API_KEY` (that exact API key) should be allowed in.

-Research and implement the behaviour for when:
+  <em>Research and implement the behaviour for when:</em>

   1. The header is not present
   2. The API key is incorrect

 ## Part 16